Important Steps When Building a New Team

 3. Roles and responsibilities

 It's particularly important in a team environment that team members know what is expected of each of them.
 Without these expectations, members can't develop mutual accountability or trust in the team.
-When a team's expectations are clear and members meet (or exceed) expectations, trust and an increased sense of "teamness" are natural by-products.
+When a team's expectations are clear and members meet (or exceed) expectations, trust and an increased sense of "team-ness" are natural by-products.

 Almost all teams at MIT have designated team leaders.
 Team leaders are the individuals who are held accountable for the team's results by the team's sponsor.
 The Team leader often serves as a spokesperson for the team and may also be responsible for coordinating the team's work.
 Facilitators may be a member of the team or a resource person for the team.
 The facilitator is responsible for guiding the team's process.
 This might include helping to set agendas for team meetings and running the meetings.
 Sometimes these two roles are played by one person.
 (Learn more about facilitators in the Meeting Design and Facilitation Learning Topic.)

 To be effective, teams need to be explicit about the ways they will work together.
-Groundrules are guidelines for specific behaviors.
-Teams don't need a lot of groundrules to work together well, but everyone on the team should agree to the groundrules and share responsibility for ensuring that they are followed.
+Ground rules are guidelines for specific behaviors.
+Teams don't need a lot of ground rules to work together well, but everyone on the team should agree to the ground rules and share responsibility for ensuring that they are followed.

-Possible areas for groundrules include:
+Possible areas for ground rules include:

-• How you communicate DURING team meetings (Are interruptions OK?
+• How you communicate during team meetings: Are interruptions OK?
 Should the Facilitator call on you before you speak?
-What about side conversations?)
+What about side conversations?

-• How you communicate BETWEEN team meetings (How quickly should you respond to emails?
+• How you communicate between team meetings: How quickly should you respond to emails?
 Are there suggested length limits on emails or memos?
-How do you keep everyone on the team informed of your progress?)
+How do you keep everyone on the team informed of your progress?

 • What constitutes respectful behavior towards other team members?